cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 Instead you will write a report discussing your observations for each question.
 Your report should have clear section headers for each question and subquestion.
 When appropriate, you should use figures and tables to support your answers.
-You should submit your report to us as a PDF.
+You should submit your report as a PDF using the Canvas homework submission form.

+## Getting Started with OpenAI's API

 We have provided you an IPython notebook with starter code which you may use to solve the problems in the homework.
 The IPython notebook contains a simple interface for interacting with OpenAI's models.